fledge-iot/fledge-gui/.github/ISSUE_TEMPLATE.md

 ## Your environment

 <!-- Describe the environment you have that lead to your issue.
-     This includes FogLAMP version, OS, Docker, nginx, browser and other bits that are related to your case.
+     This includes Fledge version, OS, Docker, nginx, browser and other bits that are related to your case.
      -->